Budapestby VisitCity Guides

 • Fire Service: 105

-When calling 112, stay calm, state your name, what happened, who is involved, and your location.
-Follow the operator's instructions.
+When you call 112, stay calm, say your name, what happened, who's involved, and where you are.
+Do what the operator tells you.

 Useful Hungarian Phrases